Saad-Naseer/Saad-Naseer/README.md

 Software Developer
 ------------------

 I have been working in robotics since 2013, developing expertise in hardware and software for robotic systems.
-Currently, I am focused on building a Media AI platform designed to empower creators to elevate their content effortlessly to the next level.
+Currently, I am focused on building a Media AI platform that enables users to control devices such as cameras, gimbals, sliders, pedestals, switchers, lights, and teleprompters—both autonomously and manually, in any combination.
+This platform is designed to empower creators by seamlessly enhancing their content production.

 * 🌍  I'm based in köln
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/saad-naseer-2989b41a6/)
 * ✉️  You can contact me at [saadrocky46@gmail.com](mailto:saadrocky46@gmail.com)
-* 🚀  I'm currently working on [MediaAI](https://github.com/Saad-Naseer/MediaAI)
+* 🚀  I'm currently working on [APOS (Autonomous Production Operating System)](https://github.com/Saad-Naseer/MediaAI)
-* 🤝  I'm open to collaborating on Deep learning, Machine Learning projects
+* 🤝  I'm open to collaborating on Deep learning, Machine Learning, Robotics projects

 <a href="https://www.github.com/Saad-Naseer" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Saad-Naseer?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>